landonb/vim-reST-highfive/README.rst

   FIXED/FIXME: Send it

-will show "FIXED" in strikethrough, and will show "FIXME" unadorned.
+will show "FIXED" in strikethrough and will show "FIXME" unadorned.

 Which FIVER words signify completion
 ====================================

-Some five-letter uppercase words will be highlighted with a strikethrough.
+The following five-letter uppercase words will be highlighted with a strikethrough.

 For example, when a *FIXME* is *FIXED*, you can rename *FIXME* to *FIXED*.
-Then, instead of yellow and bold, the FIVER is now highlighted purple and stricken-through.
+Then, instead of yellow and bold, the FIVER is now highlighted purplish and stricken-through.

 Alternatively (and this is what the author prefers), you can prefix the old FIVER, e.g.::

   FIXED/FIXME: Some task

-Then the "FIXED" will be written in purplish strikethrough, the "FIXME" will no longer be highlighted, and you can easily scan the document for active FIVERs (which are highlighted in yellow or yellowish-green bold text), while preserving the original FIVER type.
+Then the "FIXED" will be written in purple strikethrough, the "FIXME" will no longer be highlighted, and you can easily scan the document for active FIVERs (which are highlighted in yellow or yellowish-green bold text), while preserving the original FIVER type.